 You may be able to choose a concentration in this major.
 Examples of some of the specializations available are Applied Economics; Econometrics and Quantitative Economics; Development Economics and International Development; and International Economics.

-There are 923 schools offering degrees in economics in the United States.
-Our 2022 Best Economics Schools ranking analyzes 627 of these schools to determine the best overall colleges for economics students.
+This year's Best Economics Schools ranking compares 499 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of economics programs later in this article.

 Students should have an interest in business and economics and not be afraid of a math-heavy course load.
 You will use critical thinking skills to study the allocation and distribution of scarce resources, as well as logic and reasoning to solve complex problems, analyze data and observe patterns.
 Mathematical formulas and statistics will help you research data and come up with predictions of future trends.